View this document as: a single page | multiple pages.

 Intermittent Events

-As biometrics are only permitted as a second factor for multi-factor authentication, usability considerations for intermittent events with the primary factor still apply.
-Intermittent events with biometrics use include, but are not limited to, the following, which may affect recognition accuracy:
+Since biometrics are only permitted as a second factor for multi-factor authentication, usability considerations for intermittent events with the primary factor still apply.
+Intermittent events that may affect recognition accuracy using biometrics include:

 Across all biometric modalities, usability considerations for intermittent events include: